teradaangelina879/qortal/AutoUpdates.md

 ## TL;DR: how-to

+* Prepare new release version (see way below for details)
 * Assuming you are in git 'master' branch, at HEAD
 * Shutdown local node if running
 * Build auto-update download: `tools/build-auto-update.sh` - uploads auto-update file into new git branch